Quicklinks

 We do not sponsor alone.

 • The tension and pressure we may feel to give "right" answers and to "tell" our sponsees "the right thing to do" are rooted in the assumption that there is a "right" answer and that we should know it.
 This is a sign that we have wrongly placed ourselves in the driver's seat.
-We pray for guidance when we are uncertain, talk with our own sponsors to clarify our thinking, and remember that "there is a Higher Power, and we aren't it.
+We pray for guidance when we are uncertain, talk with our own sponsors to clarify our thinking, and remember that "there is a Higher Power, and we aren't It.

 • It is unhealthy for our sponsees to become dependent on us, so we encourage them to develop a strong network within the fellowship through daily calls to other members and regular attendance at in-person meetings.
 When they confront issues we have never faced, we can almost always think of others in program who have relevant experience.
 We get permission to give their names and then encourage our sponsees to call them.